AriFordsham/GHCWiki/commentary/source-tree.md

 - **`utils/ghc-pwd`** is a little program we use for getting the current directory.
 We use this, rather than `pwd`, as the latter may give reults that we can't use on Windows.
 - **`utils/ghc-cabal`** is a little program we use for building the libraries.
 It's similar to cabal-install, but without the dependencies on `http` etc.
 - **`utils/count_lines`** is a program that counts the number of source-code lines in GHC's code-base.
 It distinguishes comments from non-comments.

-*Why isn't libffi in utils/?*
+## `driver/`

+This contains some simple wrapper programs that are only used on windows.
+They invoke the various GHC binaries correctly such as `ghc`, `ghci`, `haddock` and `gcc`.

+## `ghc-tarballs/`

+This contains some tarball files (binary packages) that GHC relies upon.
+Used for easier development / deployment on windows.

 ## `testsuite/`, `nofib/`